ScottyFillups/embark/docs/slides/gitbash.md

 `mkdir`, `touch`, and `ls` are all commands. `mkdir`, `touch`, and `ls` mean "make directory", "make file", and "list files and directories", respectively.

-In the above example, we make a directory (folder) named "some-directory" and a file named "a-file.txt", then use the `ls` command to print out all the things we created.
+In the above example, we make a directory (folder) named "somedirectory" and a file named "randomfile.txt", then use the `ls` command to print out all the things we created.

 ---